 Self-charging technologies, including regenerative braking systems and turbochargers, and a collector system that uses power from charging station installations, are used to assess electric automobiles.

-Electric vehicles statistics are charged using self-charging technologies such as regenerative braking systems, turbochargers, and a collector system that utilizes electricity from charging station installations.
+Electric vehicle statistics are charged using self-charging technologies such as regenerative braking systems, turbochargers, and a collector system that utilizes electricity from charging station installations.
 Factors such as growing demand for fuel-efficient, high-performance, and low-emission automobiles and rigorous government pollution rules and regulations are assisting the growth of the electric vehicle industry.
 Furthermore, issues like high production costs, low fuel economy, and serviceability are expected to stifle the expansion of the electric vehicle industry.

 The electric vehicle market is divided into three categories: type, vehicle type, and geography.
 There are three types of electric vehicles: battery electric vehicles statistics (BEVs), hybrid electric vehicles statistics (HEVs), and plug-in hybrid electric vehicles (PHEVs) (PHEV).
 It is divided into three categories: two-wheelers, passenger automobiles, and commercial vehicles.
 It is divided into two categories based on car price: mid-priced and luxury.